KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 > “Feel from the end, not toward it.”

+---
+*Resistance is a shadow at the edge of light.
+Naming, breathing, and releasing—these are the gentle hands that open the window to freedom.*
+---
 ### **Key Eight — The Triad of Non-Resistance**

 **(The most practical tool for dissolving tension)**